Half-mast: Greece

 According to Law 851/1978, the only day specified on which the Greek flag is flown at half-mast is Good Friday.
 Also, on other national and public mourning days.

-Hong Kong
+Hong Kong and Taiwan

 Similar rules as in China apply for Hong Kong.
 (See Flag of Hong Kong for details.)
 Prior to the transfer of sovereignty in 1997, the rules for flying the flag at half-mast were the same as the British ones.